Roy Wilkins: NAACP leadership

 In 1968, Wilkins also served as chair of the U.S. delegation to the International Conference on Human Rights.
 After turning 70 in 1971, he faced increased calls to step down as NAACP chief.

+Wilkins met with President Nixon in February 1969, the latter remarking that he had "found through the years that with Roy Wilkins it is possible to have a very direct and candid discussion.
+We don't always agree, but he gives excellent advice---advice which many times we follow."

+After the sudden death of Whitney Young in March 1971, Wilkins, former President Johnson, Henry Ford II, and Amiri Baraka were chosen as honorary pallbearers to reflect the late civil rights leader's skill in bridging diverse schools of thought.

+Wilkins attended the December 1972 symposium sponsored by the Lyndon Baines Johnson Library and Museum coinciding with the opening of the former president's civil rights papers at the library.

 In 1977, at the age of 76, Wilkins finally retired from the NAACP and was succeeded by Benjamin Hooks.
 Wilkins was honored with the title Director Emeritus of the NAACP in the same year.
 He died on September 8, 1981, in New York City, from heart problems related to a pacemaker implanted on him in 1979 because of his irregular heartbeat.
 In 1982, his autobiography, Standing Fast: The Autobiography of Roy Wilkins, was published posthumously.

 The players in this drama of frustration and indignity are not commas or semicolons in a legislative thesis; they are people, human beings, citizens of the United States of America.